 The policy-making function of the Association is headed up by its Board of Directors.
-The current Board consists of six elected homeowner Directors.
-Elected Directors serve three-year staggered terms.
+The Board consists of nine homeowner Directors.
+Directors serve three-year staggered terms.

 The Officers of the Association are President, Vice President, Secretary and Treasurer.
 All are elected by the Board to serve one-year terms.